MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-analytics.md

 # Access and interpret analytics

-Customer Insights - Journeys's dashboards and cross-journey insights show metrics, views, and insights summarized across single or multiple journeys, providing you with a deep understanding of journey, channel, and content performance.
-The built-in dashboards focus on measuring delivery, engagement and journey goal attainment, so you can fine-tune the effectiveness of your journeys, channels, and content.
+Customer Insights - Journeys's dashboards and cross-journey insights show metrics, views, and insights summarized across single or multiple journeys, providing a deep understanding of journey, channel, and content performance.
+The built-in dashboards focus on measuring delivery, engagement, and journey goal attainment so that you can fine-tune the effectiveness of your journeys, channels, and content.

 ## Customer Insights - Journeys analytics overview